ccoffrin/QUBO-Chimera/README.md

-QUBO-Chimera
+HFS-algorithm
 ============

-The core of this repository was developed by Alex Selby and is available [here](https://github.com/alex1770/QUBO-Chimera).
-This repository focus on the algorithmic code and includes a containerized version of the code for testing on non-linux platforms.
+The core of this repository was developed by Alex Selby.
+The original source code is available [here](https://github.com/alex1770/QUBO-Chimera).
+In contrast to the original, this repository focuses on the algorithmic code and includes a containerized version of the software for testing on non-linux platforms.

 # Installation